-Since it would be too difficult to track each and every one of the securities that are traded, we take a smaller sample of the market that is representative of the whole - similarly to the pollsters use surveys to measure the sentiment of the population.
-This smaller sample is called an index, which is a statistical measure of changes in a portfolio of stocks that represent a portion of the overall market.
+Since it would be too difficult to track each and every security traded, we'll take a smaller sample of the market that is representative of the whole, just like pollsters use surveys to measure a population's sentiment.
+This smaller sample is called an index, a statistical measure of changes in a portfolio of stocks that represent a portion of the overall market.

-Investors and other market participants use indexes to track the performance of the stock market.
-Ideally, a change in the price of an index represents an exactly proportional change in the stocks included in the index: if an index rises by 1%, for example, it means that the stocks that make up that index have also increased by an average of 1%.
+Investors and other market participants use indices to track the stock market's performance.
+A change in the index price represents an exactly proportional change in the stocks included in it.
+If an index rises by 1%, it means that the stocks that make it up have also increased by an average of 1%.

 Suppose we created an index to track the price of a gallon of milk.